Hohe Mark

 Climate And Weather

 The park experiences an Atlantic-influenced climate with mild winters and moderate summers.
-Annual precipitation of 750-850 millimeters supports diverse forest growth.
+Annual precipitation of 750-850 millimetres supports diverse forest growth.
 The maritime influence keeps temperature extremes moderate, with rare severe frost or extreme heat.
-The relatively mild, humid conditions favor beech forest on better soils.
+The relatively mild, humid conditions favour beech forest on better soils.
 The sandy northern sections are drier locally due to rapid drainage, supporting heath vegetation.
 Westerly winds are prevalent, with occasional storm damage affecting exposed forest edges.

 Human History